yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/ficc.md

 For example, a bank group has many branches in different countries and regions.
 Bank HK wants to a trade from Bank HK to Bank JP, and this trade is called wash trade.

 Motivations include security ownership change to another investor,

 ## Trading Platforms

 * Exchange is a centralized platform for trading such as the New York Stock Exchange.

-* Over-the-counter (OTC) is the process of trading securities via a broker-dealer network.
-The broker/dealer often refers to financial institutions
+* Over-the-counter (OTC) is the process of trading securities via a broker-dealer network/private platform, e.g., bonds are traded in Bloomberg, and crypto currencies are traded in Binance.

 * Private-negotiation is the agreement between two exclusive parties.